 AGRI-HR — reviews, conditions, salary 2026

 AGRI-HR LTD (Companies House 11600044) is a Seasonal Worker scheme operator, registered on 2 October 2018.
 Appointed by the Home Office as a scheme operator (Horticulture) in January 2023.
-Recruits workers from Kazakhstan, Kyrgyzstan, Bulgaria and Romania.
+Recruits workers from Kazakhstan, Kyrgyzstan and Bulgaria.
+Recruitment from Russia has stopped.
+As of 3 August 2026 applications on the website are temporarily closed.
 Base rate — £12.71/hour (NMW 2026).
 Application is free, you only pay for the visa (£340).
 Not to be confused with AG Recruitment — that is a completely different company whose licence was revoked.

 AGRI-HR Limited is NOT AG Recruitment.